anywherelearning

 What is deschooling and how long does it take?

 Deschooling is the transition period after leaving school where your family unlearns institutional habits and expectations.
 The general guideline is one month per year of formal schooling.
+A child who attended school for 5 years might need 5 months before they're ready to engage with self-directed learning.
 During this time, prioritise rest, play, and rebuilding your child's natural curiosity.
+Parents need deschooling too.

 Which homeschool method should I start with?